vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 14 commits since the previous release, including 6 fixes.
+More than 18 commits since the previous release, including 7 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu May 30 02:07:59 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri May 31 02:05:07 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER